bangstk/MPK2_Plus_for_Ableton/README.md

 # Installation:
 Follow Ableton's instructions for script installation: https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts

-In Ableton's MIDI settings, select "MPK2_Plus_MPK249" instead of the default "MPK249" device to use this script.
+Copy all folders inside this repository's "MIDI Remote Scripts" folder into the Ableton Remote Script folder described on that webpage.

-On your MPK2, use the built-in Bitwig preset!
+On your MPK2, change to the built-in Bitwig preset!
 This script is created for that mapping only.
 Do not use the LiveLite preset.
+Ironically, LiveLite does not map things in a good way for Ableton to easily map with a more involved script.

+In Ableton's MIDI settings, select "MPK2_Plus_MPK249" instead of the default "MPK249" device to use this script.

 # Thanks To...
 Thanks to the Ableton Live Scripts decompilation project.